The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 Secondly, Love is in the Air or Flower Thrower, another masterpiece on a wall on the side of a garage in Jerusalem on the main road to Bethlehem.
 It is next to the famous, hated wall.
 The artwork refers to the idea of throwing something other than bombs might result in peace.

-Then, the graffiti in Dover put a light on Brexit, showing a man destroying a star on the European Union flag.
+The third position in our Banksy guide is taken by the graffiti in Dover.
+It shed light on Brexit, showing a man destroying a star on the European Union flag.
 When Brexit was about to become a reality, someone painted over the stencil work.
 Banksy said that he had planned to update the mural with a fallen flag on Brexit day, but someone did an even better job.

 Last but not least, There Is Always Hope (or Girl with Balloon or Balloon Girl or Girl and Balloon), the famous masterpiece depicting a girl losing her balloon, is no more visible on its original wall in London, but has been repainted in many locations and then largely sold as an icon on many surfaces.
 Its most famous reproduction on canvas became Love is in the Bin at the moment of sale.
 The artist had hidden a paper shredder in the frame, which activated when the auction operators moved the painting.
 A revolutionary idea that only a genius or a visionary (or a visionary genius?) could have come up with.

-Maybe we will never have a real “ultimate” guide: the artworks are too numerous, and the artist is still active.
+Maybe we will never have a real “ultimate” Banksy guide: the artworks are too numerous, and the artist is still active.
 But many are happy with that: they are now just waiting for Banksy’s next original.
-In the meanwhile, some reading material about graffiti and street art would help.
+Nevertheless, we hope you enjoyed our Banksy guide.